Watch our Interactive Knowledge Hub Video to answer the questions that are relevant to you:

 Organising your own outdoor wedding or event can be overwhelming, especially as there are so many marquee and tipi companies out there telling you different things.

-Elite Tents have helped in over 800 events and have nearly 10 years of experience, so we have put together some of the most Frequently Asked Questions to help clarify some of the phrases and details you may be wondering about.
+Elite Tents have helped in over 800 events and have over 10 years of experience, so we have put together some of the most Frequently Asked Questions to help clarify some of the phrases and details you may be wondering about.
 This message from Jacquie, the owner of Elite Tents gives an introduction and covers some of the key questions you might want to ask…

-In truth not for the tents, they will go up on a slope if needed, but you need to be able to put a drink on a table without it sliding off or spilling, so if you are not sure if you ground is suitable test it out by taking your table, chair and drink of choice outside.
+In truth not for the tents, they will go up on a slope if needed, but you need to be able to put a drink on a table without it sliding off or spilling, so if you are not sure if your ground is suitable test it out by taking your table, chair and drink of choice outside.

 - the location for the tent(s) should be a reasonably flat, level surface with no protrusions and no overhanging trees or other obstruction